-For some strange reason, many businesses and marketers are operating blind….. meaning they have no idea what’s really going on in their business and those of their clients.
+For some strange reason, many businesses and marketers are operating blind when it comes to lead generation….. meaning they have no idea what’s really going on in their business and those of their clients.

 In fact Nine out of ten (90%) global marketers are not trained to calculate return on investment (ROI), and 80% struggle with being able to properly demonstrate to their management the business effectiveness of their spending, campaigns and activities, according to new research.